Skip to main content

 • understanding of theory and research relating to child development and effective early childhood pedagogy across the cognitive, social and emotional domains, including analysis of their robustness and the information they provide for informing practice

-• a practical understanding of how to engage in research-informed practice, including seeking and critically engaging with available evidence and designing and conducting ones’ own classroom-based research
+• a practical understanding of how to engage in research-informed practice, including seeking and critically engaging with available evidence and designing and conducting ones’ own classroom/practice-based research

 • an understanding of cross-cutting themes relevant to research-informed ECE practice and of current issues/debates in the ECE field

-• the application of research and theory to practice through reflection on ones’ own teaching, in order to enhance professional performance
+• the application of research and theory to practice through reflection on ones’ own professional practice, in order to enhance professional performance

 • the skills of independent critical thought, rational inquiry, and self-directed learning